 Critically acclaimed for the highest standards of professionalism, integrity, and ethical journalism, bdnews24.com is a first-of-its-kind venture, being the first Internet-only newsgathering operation in Bangladesh and one of the first in the world.

 The 24/7 news publisher draws on the resources of over 500 journalists and photographers around Bangladesh and beyond.
-For nearly a decade now, it has brought accurate news and unique insights to a widely dispersed audience.
+For over a decade now, it has brought accurate news and unique insights to a widely dispersed audience.

 It had begun primarily as a news agency with a few clients in the print and broadcast industry.
 The bilingual news service quickly grew to be the world’s window on Bangladesh.
 The numbers kept changing for the provider of essential news, information, analysis and comment – with tens of millions of unique visitors turning to the site.